Oranotse/About-Me-Oranotse-G-/README.md

 ---

-## 💡 Philosophy

-> *"I believe in building strong foundations before reaching for the sky.
-My approach is deliberate, practical, and focused on real-world skills that matter in the cloud industry."*

----

-**⚡ Fun Fact:** I'm intentionally taking my time to master the fundamentals—because in tech, a solid foundation is worth more than rushed expertise!
+**⚡ Fun Fact:** I'm intentionally taking my time to master the fundamentals, because in tech, a solid foundation is worth more than rushed expertise!

 ---